-For our July team night out we were excited for a collaboration between three of our clients.
+For our July Cog Night we were excited for a collaboration between three of our clients.
 We visited Lift Festival’s Sun & Sea, at the Albany, in Lewisham – the Mayor of London’s Borough of Culture.
 Emily gives her verdict.

 On a boiling hot day, in the height of the British summer, we went to the beach.
 In Deptford.